nadunindunil/dailyjsx.com/src/pages/how-to-contribute-definitelytyped/index.md

 spoiler: The one with Typescript Definition File
 ---

-I was working on a Typescript project last few weeks and I was awesome to work with javascript with superpowers.
+I was working on a Typescript project last few weeks and It was awesome to work with javascript with superpowers.
 One day I found that one node module doesn’t have types, which ultimately made me do the typings since I was so arrogant to ignore typings.
 This post will cover the whole process and how to contribute to DefinitelyTyped repo.

 First, find the Github repo named as [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) and fork the repo.